rectorphp/getrector-com/resources/blog/posts/2025/2025-03-02-road-to-hell-is-paved-with-strings.md

 ## Configuration Objects to the Rescue!

-I'll share few examples, so you have better idea about shape we want to get in.
-First, let's convert our 1st example to configuration object:
+I'll share a few examples, so you have a better idea about the shape we want to get in.
+First, let's convert our 1st example to a configuration object:

 ```php
 return AwsConfig::configure()